desmos-labs/desmos/docs/fullnode/overview.md

 - `nothing`: all historic states will be saved, nothing will be deleted (i.e. archiving node)

-- `everything`: all saved states will be deleted, storing only the current state; pruning at 10 block intervals (At the moment this option is not recommended as it can easily corrupt the database)
+- `everything`: all saved states will be deleted, storing only the current state; pruning at 10 block intervals (At the moment this option is not recommended as it can easily corrupt the database and the node will halt)

 ### Hardware requirements